 Choosing the Best Format for Your Photography Needs

-When choosing between RAW and DNG formats, it’s essential to consider several factors.
-These factors include image quality, file size, compatibility with software and devices, and workflow and processing time.
+When choosing between RAW and DNG formats, it’s essential to consider factors such as image quality, file size, compatibility with software and devices, and workflow and processing time.

 Workflow and Processing for RAW and DNG Formats